n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

     - Attach Files
     - Read Message History
     - Add Reactions
-15. Add the app to your server:
+12. Add the app to your server:
     1. Go to **Installation > Install Link** and copy the link listed there.
-    2. For **Guild Install** tests, add this to your test server or live server:
-        1. Paste the link in your browser and hit Enter.
+    2. Paste the link in your browser and hit Enter.
     1. Select "Add to server" in the installation prompt.
     1. Once your app's added to your test server, you'll see it in the member list.
-    4. For **User Install**, add the app to your user account:
-        1. Paste the same link in your browser and hit Enter again.
-        1. Select **Add to my apps** in the installation prompt.
-        1. Follow the prompt to install to your user account.
-        1. Once your app's installed to your user account, you can open a DM with it.

-Refer to the [Discord Creating an App](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app){:target=_blank .external-link} guide for more information.
+These steps outline the basic functionality needed to set up your n8n credential.
+Refer to the [Discord Creating an App](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app){:target=_blank .external-link} guide for more information on creating an app, especially:

+- [Fetching your credentials](https://discord.com/developers/docs/quick-start/getting-started#fetching-your-credentials){:target=_blank .external-link} for getting your app's credentials into your local dev environment.
+- [Handling interactivity](https://discord.com/developers/docs/quick-start/getting-started#step-3-handling-interactivity){:target=_blank .external-link} for information on setting up public endpoints for interactive `/slash` commands.

 ## Using OAuth2